Brooks Lodge Review and Katmai Bear Viewing Guide

 How to Get to Brooks Lodge?

 Before we talk about getting to Brooks Lodge, we have to talk about getting to King Salmon.
 King Salmon is a small town located on the Naknek River.
-King Salmon is not connected to Alaska Road System so you can’t drive from Anchorage.
+King Salmon is not connected to the Alaska Road System, so you can’t drive from Anchorage.
 The only way to get King Salmon is to fly.
 The flight from Anchorage to King Salmon is about an hour.

 Floatplane to Brooks Lodge